-FDEP's regulatory protocols for assessing water quality are based on multiple units of a calendar-year (e.g., minimum of four quarterly events).
-However, the data presented in this report are from only three quarterly sampling events.
-Nonetheless, the results shown here are representative of what was observed during the current monitoring year.
+FDEP's regulatory protocols for assessing water quality are based on multiple units of a calendar-year (e.g., minimum of four quarterly events.
 In addition, FDEP does not consider a water body to be impaired until annual geometric means exceed regulatory criteria more than once in a given three-year period, even if a single year was to have values of TN or TP greater than their relevant regulatory criteria.
 In this way, at least two years of exceedance (out of three) are required for a water body to be classified as impaired.

-Based on the results obtained from the three sampling events, Sunshine Lake and the Sunrise Waterway are not impaired for either chlorophyll-a, or nutrients, using guidance in FAC 62-302.531.
+Based on the results obtained from the four sampling events, Sunshine Lake and the Sunrise Waterway are not impaired for either chlorophyll-a, or nutrients, using guidance in FAC 62-302.531.
 However, the regulatory criteria for nutrients that are applicable for the lake and waterway would become more stringent if the amount of algae in the water column increases to problematic levels.
-If, for example, the geometric mean for chlorophyll-a should rise above 20 μ g/L, then the phosphorus target would decrease by 67%, from 0.090 to 0.030 mg TP/L. Over the past four sampling events, the geometric mean for phosphorus for the lake and waterway combined was 0.041 mg TP/L, a value that would have exceeded that more restrictive TP target.
-Similarly, should the geometric mean for chlorophyll-a exceed 20 μ g/L, the nitrogen target would decrease by 45%, from 1.91 to 1.05 mg TN/L. Over the past four sampling events, the geometric mean for nitrogen from the lake and waterway came to 0.75 mg TN/L, a value that remains below the lower TN target.
+If, for example, the geometric mean for chlorophyll-a should rise above $20~\mu g/L$, then the phosphorus target would decrease by 67%, from 0.090 to 0.030 mg TP/L. Over the past four sampling events, the geometric mean for phosphorus for the lake and waterway combined was 0.027 mg TP/L, a value that would be close, but did not exceed the more restrictive TP target.
+Similarly, should the geometric mean for chlorophyll-a exceed $20~\mu g/L$, the nitrogen target would decrease by 45%, from 1.91 to 1.05 mg TN/L. Over the past four sampling events, the geometric mean for nitrogen from the lake and waterway came to 0.88 mg TN/L, a value that remains below the lower TN target.

-As was documented in the Water Quality Management Plan (Atkins and ESA 2014) phosphorous levels in stormwater runoff from the watershed are likely to continue to be elevated for at least the near future, as they are influenced by the local naturally phosphorous-rich geology.
+As was documented in the Water Quality Management Plan (Atkins and ESA 2014), phosphorous levels in stormwater runoff from the watershed are likely to continue to be elevated for at least the near future, as they are influenced by the local naturally phosphorous-rich geology.
 As phosphorus concentrations in stormwater runoff are not likely to decrease over time, the challenge for managing Sunshine Lake and the Sunrise Waterway will include managing the "destination" of those incoming nutrient loads.
 Prior to the County's dredging efforts, incoming phosphorous loads likely allowed for the proliferation of the cyanobacteria bloom that was found associated with the bottom of the lake, and which had previously occupied approximately 50 percent of the lake's volume (Atkins 2012).
 This prior nuisance algal mass - the bottom dwelling bloom of cyanobacteria - has not been found since the County's dredging project was completed.